Skip to main content

 Project Overview

-We migrated content from Squarespace and Substack into a single Ghost platform, allowing Alison to manage everything — recipes, newsletters, and editorial posts — from one place.
+1. We migrated content from Squarespace and Substack into a single Ghost platform.
+Now Alison manages recipes, newsletters, and editorial posts from one place.

 Unifying the Editorial Ecosystem